manveru/ramaze/README.md

     For giving the world Ruby and bringing fun back into programming.

-* Zed Shawn a.k.a. zedas
+* Zed Shaw a.k.a. zedas

     For developing Mongrel, Ramaze started out as a simple Hello World based on that awesome server.